Atlanta Public Schools: Cheating scandal

 During the 11-year tenure of former superintendent Beverly Hall, the APS experienced unusually high gains in standardized test scores, such as the Criterion-Referenced Competency Test.
 In 2009, Hall won the National Superintendent of the Year Award.
 Around this time, the Atlanta Journal-Constitution began investigating the score increases and suggested evidence of cheating.
 A state report found numerous erased answers in an analysis of the 2009 test scores.
 Tests were administered under much higher scrutiny in 2010, and the scores dropped dramatically.

 The state of Georgia launched a major investigation as cheating concerns intensified.
 The investigation's report, published in July 2011, found evidence of a widespread cheating scandal.
 At least 178 teachers and principals at 44 APS schools were alleged to have corrected students' tests to increase scores, in some cases holding "cheating parties" to revise large quantities of tests.
 Hall, who had retired in June 2011, expressed regret but denied any prior knowledge of, or participation in, the cheating.
 The new superintendent, Erroll Davis, demanded the resignation of the 178 APS employees or else they would be fired.
 The revelation of the scandal left many Atlantans feeling outraged and betrayed, with Mayor Kasim Reed calling it "a dark day for the Atlanta public school system."
 The scandal attracted national media coverage.

-Consolidation
+Restructuring

 In August 2025, APS reported an enrollment of approximately 50,000 students, despite having the capacity to serve up to 70,000.
 Over the past three decades, enrollment has steadily declined, particularly in the city’s west and south sides.
-To address this, consolidation and redistricting efforts are planned by 2040 to save costs and increase enrollment at underutilized schools.
+To address this, consolidation and restructuring efforts are planned by 2030 to save costs and increase enrollment at underutilized schools.
 Additionally, proposals have been made to repurpose closed schools as community hubs or housing for teachers.